VeeAndrade/vrad/README.md

 Denver Endeavors is an app that facilitates vacation rentals around Denver, Co.

 ### Introduction
 This was a paired project, and the second project of Module 3.
-It's main focus was to work with asynchronous JavaScript and using nested `fetch` calls.
+It's main focus was to work with asynchronous JavaScript and using nested `fetch` calls.The objectives of this project was to keep state based components to a minimum and leverage more functional components, and become familiar with promises, nested fetch request and handle UI based on acceptance of data.

 ### Screenshots
 ![screenshot 1](./public/images/VRAD-screenshot.png)